hexa-org/policy/specs/IDQL-core-specification.md

 ## 1.0 Introduction
 Identity Query Language (IDQL) is a security policy language that can be expressed in either [YAML](https://yaml.org/spec/) or [JSON (RFC8259)](https://datatracker.ietf.org/doc/html/rfc8259).
-IDQL is intended to be used to manage security policy in distributed, hybrid [definition?], multi-cloud environments.
+IDQL is used a multi-platform neutral policy language for distributed, hybrid, multi-cloud environments.
 The intent of IDQL is that all components, of a cloud based application from network to application layers may manage access regardless of proprietary platform or container.
-IDQL policy may be enforced directly or mapped and converted into proprietary platforms that implement IDQL enabled gateways (see: open source project TBD).
+IDQL policy may be enforced directly or mapped and converted into proprietary platforms that implement IDQL enabled gateways (see: [Hexa Project](https://github.com/idql-org/hexa)).

 ![IDQL Policy Graphic](../collateral/images/IDQL-rule.png "IDQL-rule")

 An IDQL policy rule identifies a `subject` provider that is permitted one or more `actions` against a target `object` with an OPTIONAL set of `scopes` that MAY be used in a condition or returned to the target (e.g. dataSet = "US").
 IDQL policy MAY be expressed in YAML or JSON format.

-IDQL is intended to be used with an [IDQL Policy Gateway API] (the "Gateway") which enables retrieval of deployment environments and the ability to retrieve, update, and provision policy.
-The Gateway defines identifiers for the assets referred to in
-IDQL policy such as:
+IDQL is intended to be used with the [Hexa Policy Gateway API](https://github.com/idql-org/hexa) (the "Gateway") which enables retrieval of deployment environments and the ability to retrieve, update, and provision policy.
+The Gateway defines identifiers for the assets referred to in IDQL policy such as:
 * `provId` - The identifier of an Identity Provider (e.g. "myGoogleIDP") that will provide the "subjects" referred to in the policy.
 * `assetId` - The identifier of a service or entity where policy is deployed (e.g. "CanaryProfileService").